AmadeusW/amadeusw.github.io/_posts/2014-12-27-zune-fly-in-animations-in-css.md

 ***

+Recreating the effect
+===

 I enjoyed the way Zune software looked and felt, and I wanted to create similar effect on my website

 <video width="706" height="222" autoplay loop>
   <source src="http://blog.amadeusw.com/content/images/zune.webm" type="video/webm">  </video>

-Through experimenting I found that the fly-in effect looks great when navigation flies in form one direction and the article flies in from another direction.
-The bottom part of the header, which consists of smaller letters, flies in from a further source, appearing to be faster.
+I liked the animation most when navigation flies in form one direction and the article flies in from another direction.
+The bottom half of the navigation, flies in from a little bit further source, and appears to be faster.
 Additionally, each of the navigation elements' animation is delayed relatively to the previous element.

 <video width="794" height="186" autoplay loop>
   <source src="http://blog.amadeusw.com/content/images/portfolioArticles.webm" type="video/webm">  </video>

+Code explained
+===

 The origin and destination of movement are controlled by `paddingLeft` and `paddingRight` CSS properties.
 Fading is accomplished using the `opacity` property.